a759116/mos_rust/README.md

 # Application Development with Rust
 ## Abstract
 The purpose of this article is to make it easier for the reader to learn Rust.
 This article will provide use-case, and example design and implementation using Rust.
 The hope is that the reader will be able to explore the example implementation and learn Rust.
-The reader can extend this and apply their learning to further solidify their undestanding of Rust language.
+The reader can extend this and apply their learning to further solidify their understanding of Rust language.

 ## Introduction
 I developed this code as part of my learning Rust.
 I had already developed the same in Python and C as part of my class assignment.
 I didn't have to spend time in developing logic, rather I focussed on developing the same using Rust.
 This expedited my learning process.
 In this article, I would want to sharer the use-cases, and the design that I based this code on.
 My hope was that this would help the reader not to worry about the use-case or design, rather the reader would explore the implementation using Rust, and this could expedite the Rust learning for the reader.